 WHAT ARE THE CAUSES OF BACK PAIN?

-Using a hot or cold pack for some short-term relief.
-A hot water bottle, bag of frozen vegetables wrapped in a cloth and applied to the affected area.
+Apply Hot or Cold Packs: Use a hot water bottle or a bag of frozen vegetables wrapped in a cloth for short-term relief to the affected area.